-From and after September 12, 2016, and continuously as of the date this deployed, because it involves working on a four (4) additional platforms as part of a pilot initiative of the State of Oregon and the first phase in the BMW Manufacturing agreement.
+From and after September 12, 2016, and continuously as of the date this Amended Petition and Amended Complaint is filed, the existing unit cannot be deployed, because it involves working on a four (4) additional platforms as part of a pilot initiative of the State of Oregon and the first phase in the BMW Manufacturing agreement.
 These platforms and anything else on the Property is included in the stop work notice issued on September 12, 2016 and in the Final Orders and Final Judgment issued by The Honorable McNiece.